 Google Sites & Google Classroom

-Teachers for grades 3 - 8 will post assignments and update class grades daily as needed.
+Teachers for grades 3 - 8 will post assignments in Google Classroom and grades 4 - 8 teachers will post class grades on Renweb.
 General information about each class, including important links, will be posted on the grade level Google Sites.